National Arts and Disability Strategy

 The National Arts and Disability Strategy Evaluation Report 2013–2015

-Ministers evaluate the implementation of the Strategy every three years, in consultation with the arts and disability sector.
+Ministers evaluated the implementation of the original Strategy every three years, in consultation with the arts and disability sector.
 The second evaluation covers the period from 2013–15.
-The National Arts and Disability Strategy Evaluation Report 2013-15 was released in September 2017 and is the culmination of 18 months' work by all Australian, state and territory governments to review the implementation and effectiveness of the Strategy.
-The Evaluation Report concludes that progress continues to be made against the Strategy.
-It also identifies significant changes to the arts and disability sector since the release of the Strategy in 2009.
+The National Arts and Disability Strategy Evaluation Report 2013–15 was released in September 2017 and is the culmination of 18 months' work by all Australian, state and territory governments to review the implementation and effectiveness of the Strategy.
+The Evaluation Report concludes that progress was made against the Strategy, but further work was needed.
+It identified significant changes to the arts and disability sector since the release of the Strategy in 2009, and recommended that the Strategy should be revisited and renewed.

 The National Arts and Disability Strategy Evaluation Report 2009–2012